COMMODITY OIL TRENDS

 Mayo & Margarine

-• The soybean oil and palm oil components were both trading lower this week.
-Butter prices have traded mostly steady this week
+• The soybean oil markets fell, while the palm oil markets were mostly steady this week.
+Butter prices were lower

 The data contained in the Farmer’s Report is provided for informational purposes only, is not tailored to your specific purchasing needs, and is not intended as a substitute for any other publicly-available market data or information.
 The Farmer’s Report is compiled from the last-received market data provided by the United States Department of Agriculture (USDA) and/or other market sources, and is subject to change without notice.
 Nothing herein is the opinion of US Foods®.
 US Foods neither assumes any legal liability nor makes any warranty or guaranty, either express or implied, regarding the completeness, accuracy or usefulness of this information.